 It was also a delight that the service was in the restored church, instead of the Bowden Hall.
 The restored church, with its harmonious and elegant architecture, is a pleasure to experience.
 Where we go from here, nobody really knows!
 Some level of restrictions will be in place, for sure.
-We pray to God that we allowed to will be gather together in our wonderful church sooner rather than later!
+We pray to God that we will be allowed to gather together in our wonderful church sooner rather than later!
 In the meantime Nick, Rosemary and Ethan will hold us together!
 Margaret Neate adds...
 It was lovely to see a number of parishioners try out the experimental 'virtual morning tea' on Sunday 5th Sept.
 Over the period of time it was on, eighteen people visited and joined in greetings and snippets of news.
 I enjoyed seeing people's faces, rather than just connecting by phone, and the feedback I have had suggests others felt the same.
 It was suggested we try Breakout Rooms, where three of four can have a more in-depth chat for a set period of time.
-We will try this next time, as Corin Murfitt has offered us his Zoom link which is a 'supermodel' compared to my basic model.
-G Page 11 Special Events his tipsy-topsy Covid-infested year continues, causing disruption and uncertainty in our lives.
+We will try this next time, as Corin Murfitt has offered us his Zoom link which is a 'supermodel' compared to my basic model. his tipsy-topsy Covid-infested year continues, causing disruption and uncertainty in our lives.
 Despite this, we have been fortunate in being able to celebrate together some important occasions.
 The first of these was the combined Rededication/St Peter's Day service.
 Originally scheduled for February 28th, the rededication

 Bishop Peter Carrell & the wardens

 service went ahead as planned but numbers were severely curtailed because of Covid restrictions.
-On June 27th we able to engage the were of Bishop services Peter Carrell again to return to St Peter's to help in a service which contained some of the elements of the Rededication Service, plus a celebration of our Patronal Festival.
+On June 27th we were able to engage the services of Bishop Peter Carrell again to return to St Peter's to help in a service which contained some of the elements of the Rededication Service, plus a celebration of our Patronal Festival.
 It was wonderful to see a packed church and so many smiling

 faces!

-As part of the service, the children from the Preschool performed some songs, and presented two models they St Peter's had made of Church.
+As part of the service, the children from the Preschool performed some songs, and presented two models they had made of St Peter's Church.
 We also had the privilege of welcoming the Rev'd Peg Riley into our church family.
-It was lovely support see the she to received from pupils and staff of St Margaret's College, where
+It was lovely to see the support she received from pupils and staff of St Margaret's College, where